bitlap/smt/docs/howToUse_en.md

 ## @json

-The `@json` scala macro annotation is the quickest way to add a JSON format to your Play project's case classes.
+The `@json` annotation is the quickest way to add a JSON format to your Play project's case classes.

 - Note
     - This annotation is drawn from [json-annotation](https://github.com/kifi/json-annotation) and have some